 Articles

-Arcadia features six distinct articles, each serving a unique grammatical and semantic function:
+Arcadia features four distinct articles, each serving a unique grammatical and semantic function:

 - Definite (